Search

 Energy Consumption Reduction

-Implementing energy conservation across all plants resulting in an improvement in our energy intensity of 3% versus the year before
+Implementing energy conservation across all plants resulting in an improvement in our energy intensity of 3% versus the year before.

 Environmental Impact Management